Seneca white deer

 The Seneca white deer are a rare herd of deer living within the confines of the former Seneca Army Depot in Seneca County, New York.
-When the 10600 acre depot was created in 1941, a 24 mi fence was erected around its perimeter, isolating a small herd of white-tailed deer, some of which had white coats.
+When the 10600 acre depot was created in 1941, a 24 mi fence was erected around its perimeter, isolating a small herd of white-tailed deer (Odocoileus virginianus), some of which had white coats.
 These deer are not albino, but instead have leucism, which is an abnormal genetic condition that carries a set of recessive genes for all-white coats.
 While little is known about what caused leucism in the white-tailed deer, especially for this herd, researchers have noticed that its isolation causes high levels of inbreeding.
 With inbreeding, it leaves recessive alleles of the white-tailed population to be expressed.

-The case of the Seneca White Deer shows that human activity can have a significant impact on the environment and organisms.
-Previously, the army has used hunting as one of the avenues to reduce the growing number of the Seneca White Deer, which was also an avenue of saving them by reducing their population and creating a sustainable number of Seneca White Deer.
+This recessive trait does not pose a danger to the animal.
+However, it is very rare.

 In the 1950s, the depot commander forbade GIs from shooting any white deer.
 The deer population has since grown to about 700 head, approximately 300 of which are white, making it the largest herd of white deer in the world.
 Seneca White Deer were created through years of selective breeding within the depot to create an environment where they can flourish.